 First-year modified percentage - For the first year of the credit period, you must use a modified percentage on line 2 to reflect the average portion of a 12-month period that the units in a building were occupied by low-income individuals.
 Find the low-income portion as of the end of each full month that the building was in service during the year.
 Add these percentages together and divide by 12.
-Enter the result on line 2.
+Round to the fourth decimal place and enter the result on

-Example: A building was in service for the last three full months of your tax year, and was half occupied by low-income tenants as of the end of each of those three months.
-Assuming the smaller percentage was the unit percentage, you would enter .1250 on line 2 (that is, $[.5 + .5 + .5] \div 12 = .1250$ ).
+Example: A building was in service for the last three full months of your tax year, and was half occupied by low-income tenants at the end of each of those three months.
+Assuming the smaller percentage was the unit percentage, you would enter 0.1250 on line 2 (that is, $[.5 + .5 + .5] \div 12 = 0.1250$).